brendose/stm32_bluet_pill/README.md

     ├── images                  # Images used on this GitHub page ├── schematics              # Schematics of the stm32_bluet_pill
     ├── step                    # 3D STEP model of the design
-    ├── tapeout                 # Output files for PCB Fab and Assembly └── README.md
+    ├── tapeout                 # Gerbers, Drill Drawings and other output files for PCB Fab and Assembly └── README.md

 ## Documentation